 He was a somewhat surprising champion as he had never really challenged at any other point in previous seasons since he joined the grid in 1993.
 He only won his first race in the last race of the 1997 season, but by the end of the decade, he found himself a double world champion.

-The 1980s - Alain Prost
+Alain Prost (1st)

 'The Professor’ Alain Prost was a fantastic driver with a brilliant mind for the way the car drove, essentially being able to tap into the car to find every little thing that makes it tick.
 This helped him find a great amount of success, winning three of his four championships during the 80s (1985, 1986 & 1989).